Everus

 Everus (Li Nian) is a car marque of GAC Honda, a joint venture between Honda and Guangzhou Automobile Group (GAC Group).
 Honda became the first foreign automaker to develop vehicles under a brand owned by its local joint venture automaker in China.

 Li Nian launched its first car, the S1 at the Shanghai Auto Show in April 2011.
+As of 2024, Everus have officially been defuncted.

 History

 Beginnings

 In 2008, joint venture Guangqi Honda between the Chinese car company GAC Group and the Japanese Honda decided to create a new brand, Everus, with the Chinese.
 The study announcement of the branch's first vehicle was the Li Nian Concept prototype in the form of a small roadster presented in 2008 at the Guangzhou Auto Show, and two years later a second concept car was presented in the form of a 4-door sedan.

 Three years after its creation, in April 2011, Everus presented the first production car in the form of the subcompact sedan S1.
 It was not a new design, but a derivative of the already offered Honda City model, which was distinguished from it by cosmetic visual modifications.
 Two years after its launch, the company attempted to differentiate the S1 from the original design by introducing an extensive modernization.
 The model was sold until 2016, after which production of the Everus S1 came to an end with neither a successor nor plans to launch new products.
 The branch remained in this condition for another 2 years.